cf-convention/cf-convention.github.io/Meetings/2020-Workshop.md

-There is **[2020 CF Workshop Google drive folder](https://drive.google.com/drive/folders/1LzgP7wwSzz55giCVZyk-4xiu28gp68Fg)** which contains the presentations and the Google Docs which will be the forum for asking questions and for general comment and discussion.
+There is **[2020 CF Workshop Google drive folder](https://drive.google.com/drive/folders/1LzgP7wwSzz55giCVZyk-4xiu28gp68Fg)** which contains the presentations and the Google Docs which will be a forum for asking questions and for general comment and discussion.
 There are also sub-folders for each breakout topic, in which notes can also be taken.
 The relevant documents are linked from